multiversx/mx-docs/docs/sdk-and-tools/erdjs/erdjs-signing-providers.md

 ### Login

-Before asking the user to login using the Ledger, you may want to display all the available addresses on the device, and let the user choose one of them:
+Before asking the user to log in using the Ledger, you may want to get all the available addresses on the device, display them, and let the user choose one of them:

 ```
 const addresses = await provider.getAccounts();